GeorgeTsiamis/ilcdsp-python/README.md

   [--gz] \
   [--seeds N] \
   [--strategy random|maxdeg]

+#Arguments
+--graph
---graph: path to your edge list (plain text or .gz)
+Path to your edge list (plain text or .gz).

+--labels
---labels: path to your community file (each line: space‑separated node IDs)
+Path to your community file (each line: space‑separated node IDs).

+--gz
---gz: add if files are gzipped
+Add this flag if your input files are gzip‑compressed.

+--seeds
---seeds: number of seed nodes (default: 20)
+Number of seed nodes to sample (default: 20).

---strategy: "random" or "maxdeg"
+--strategy
+Seed selection strategy, either random or maxdeg.